So, what was the fate of the boats that were part of the Gallipoli Cup.

 The costs to move the boats to Turkey had been borne by the surf clubs, the Gallipoli 100 organising committee had arranged for a good freight price.
 However, it was never the intention that the boats should return to Australia or New Zealand.
 The boats were to remain in Europe to foster the sport of surf rowing.

-In the final wash-up, after sitting for some time at a beach on the Sea of Marmara, and the resolution of funding issues, the boats reached the United Kingdom where they will be used by members of the United Kingdom Surf Rowers’ League.
+In the final wash-up, after sitting for some time at a beach on the Sea of Marmara, and the resolution of funding issues, the boats reached the United Kingdom where they are being used by members of the United Kingdom Surf Rowers' League.

 The boats at the Sea of Marmara.